Mojojojoborras/class3-repo/week1_resources/homework_01MAY21.md

   ### Farmer Connect Data Platform

   Sucafina and Itochu could, then, use that data to fine-tune their positions within the coffee market or sell the data to analysts and investors.
+It's a bit like *Trading Places* [[film](https://en.wikipedia.org/wiki/Trading_Places)], but with coffee instead of orange juice.

 &nbsp;
 ## Landscape